 Data science combines three areas of expertise: business knowledge, statistical analysis, and computer science.
 A skillful data scientist uses their business knowledge to understand a problem, applies statistical techniques to collect data and model solutions, and writes programs to run their analysis and generate results.

-Data science is how Google, Facebook, and Amazon became successful.
+It’s also how Google, Facebook, and Amazon became successful.
 They studied searches, similarities, friendships, and purchases to find patterns that led to profits.

 Sports teams have used data science to devise Moneyball tactics to hit more home runs and three-pointers.
 It has even made us safer and healthier because data scientists have crunched numbers that detect fraud and disease.

 Data science is a hot topic in learning, too, and for good reason.
 Employees use the web and mobile devices along with HR and business applications to get smarter, and in the process, they are generating valuable data on things like their preferences, their habits, and new or improving skills.
 Do not waste this data!
 Using a learning platform that makes intelligent use of data science, your organization can understand who is learning what, which resources are most helpful, and how employees are progressing.

 So what should you do about all this?
 Well, for starters, start asking more questions.
 Here are a few to get you started:

 How is data collected, stored, and secured with this solution?

 Data science is useless without databases, but those databases must have integrity.
 Ask how the information is gathered; make sure users have given consent if required.
 Once the data is collected, it must be maintained and kept fresh.
 Find out how databases are kept reliable and up-to-date.
 Of course, don’t forget to keep the data safe by talking through specific security threats and privacy protections.